stefanprodan/dockelk/README.md

  docker network create --subnet=192.16.0.0/24 elk
 ```

+In production you should use an internal DNS server and use domain names instead of fix IP addresses.
+Each service should reside on a dedicated host.
+The containers can be started with `--net=host` to bind directly to the host network to avoiding Docker bridge overhead.

 ### Elasticseach Nodes

 All Elasticseach nodes use the same Docker image that containes the HQ and KOPF mangement plugins along with a health check command.